 Sending Robots Where Humans Cannot Go

-Perhaps the most prolific example of this has been the initiative to send robots to the ocean floor to collect samples and clean-up the microplastics found on the seafloor.
-Defined as measuring five milimetres across, more microplastics have been discovered hundreds of metres down than in the Great Pacific Garbage Patch, which is the world’s largest accumulation of ocean plastic.
+Since robots have yet to populate outer space in any great number, perhaps the most prolific example of robots completing tasks in environments in-conducive to human life are those that have been deployed to the depths of the world’s oceans.
+There, robots that are specifically designed to withstand the enormous pressures and frigid temperatures of the ocean’s depths collect samples and clean up the microplastics found on the seafloor.
+Microplastics are small pieces of plastic, generally measuring five milimetres across.
+They have a number of commercial applications from facial scrubs to air blasting technology, but they can also result from larger pieces of plastic breaking down in the environment - and they are littering the ocean.
+In fact, more microplastics have been discovered hundreds of metres down than in the Great Pacific Garbage Patch, the world’s largest accumulation of ocean plastic (for inquiring minds, this mass of plastic is estimated to take up an area twice the size as the state of Texas).
 More startling has been the discovery of these microplastics within the fish and other animals sampled as part of the study, suggesting that the plastics have become a part of the food chain.

 The study’s researchers used underwater robots equipped with sampling devices to filter plastic particles out of the seawater in two different locations at various depths in Monterey Bay.
 The researchers have another study planned to make use of the robots to collect more information in other deep-water locations.